britram/rains-prototype/draft-trammell-rains-protocol.md

 signatures over messages and assertions need a single canonical representation of the object to be signed as a bitstream.
 For RAINS, this is the CBOR representation canonicalized as in {{c14n}}; therefore alternate representations are always secondary to the CBOR data model.
-An alternate representation designed for textual manipulation of RAINS data is described in {{zonefiles}}.

 The following subsections describe the information and data model of a RAINS message from the top down.